 - 1 shallot, minced (about ⅓ cup)

-- 2 cloves of garlic, peeled and crushed, but still whole
+- 2 garlic cloves, peeled and crushed, but still whole

 - ¼ cup Barefoot Pinot Grigio